Send security information to Jira Software and enable your teams to turn unplanned vulnerabilities into planned and tracked work.

 • authorization: string

-All requests must be signed with a Connect JWT token that corresponds to the Provider app installed in Jira.
+All requests must be authenticated as an app — either with a Connect JWT token for Connect apps, or with an OAuth 2.0 access token for Forge and OAuth 2.0 apps — that corresponds to the Provider app installed in Jira.

-If the JWT token corresponds to an app that does not define Security Information module it will be rejected with a 403.
+If the app does not define a security information provider module, or does not have the required scope, the request will be rejected with a 403.

 Returns Promise<void>